Table of contents

 Data collectors – data acquisition hardware

-Key elements of a data acquisition system are:
+The key elements of a DAQ system are:

 Signal conditioning